-Install the BICYCLE sign with BIKES ON ROAD plaque within the first 300 feet of the narrow shoulder area.
-If the narrow shoulder distance is between 3 and 8 miles, a reminder sign should be placed at mid-point.
+Install the BICYCLE sign with BIKES ON ROAD plaque in advance of or within the first 300 feet of the narrow shoulder area.
+If the narrow shoulder distance is between 3 and 8 miles, a reminder sign should be placed at midpoint.
 If the mileage distance exceeds eight miles, reminder signs should be placed at 5-mile spacing.